JacquiFreeElectron/JacquiFreeElectron/README.md

 a bilingual🗣🇺🇸🇨🇳

+a Purdue CS student 🔨🚂

 a Gen Z🧍🏻‍♀️

 👀 I’m interested in Defi, Blockchain, Cryptos, Web3

-🌱 I’m currently Working on a Defi Dapp ⌜Free Electron⌟ which will be launched at Polygon.
-This Dapp will construct a stronger and more complete financial system on web3, enabling people to do more versatile investments.

-📫 How to reach me : jacqui@free-electron.org or jil659@g.harvard.edu or li4586@purdue.edu
+📫 How to reach me : jacqui@free-electron.org or  li4584@purdue.edu or jil659@g.harvard.edu